Alekevin12/Alekevin12/README.md

 ## About Me 🙌

 I'm a 25 years old Full Stack Developer with a passion for technology 👨‍💻, travel ✈️, video games 🎮 and keyboards ⌨️.
-With almost 5 years of experience, I enjoy creating innovative solutions and staying up-to-date with the latest trends.
+With almost 5 years of working experience, I enjoy creating innovative solutions and staying up-to-date with the latest trends.
 Outside of work, I'm an adventurous soul who seeks new experiences and embraces different cultures.
 Let's connect and explore the possibilities together!

 ## Languages 🗣️
 <picture class="icon">